-To study Media Studies at Bilborough, you need a minimum grade C/4 or above in English GCSE, and if you have taken Media Studies at GCSE, a minimum grade B/5 in that subject.
+To study Media Studies at Bilborough, you need a minimum grade 5 or above in English GCSE, grade 4 in Maths and if you have taken Media Studies at GCSE, a minimum grade B/5 in that subject.

 Our links with HE